SALARY GUIDE

 Apprentice Electrician Pay Rates

-Electrical apprenticeships typically last 3-4 years, and pay increases each year as the apprentice gains skills and takes on more responsibility.
+Electrical apprenticeships typically last 3-4 years, and pay increases at each stage as the apprentice gains skills and takes on more responsibility.
 Most employers follow either the JIB grading structure or set their own rates above the national minimum wage for apprentices.
+The JIB grades apprentices by Stage 1 to Stage 4, not by year, and each stage carries a single rate covering all hours worked — including off-the-job training at college.

-Larger employers — particularly those in the industrial, utilities, and infrastructure sectors — often pay above these ranges and may provide additional benefits such as a company vehicle, funded training materials, and tool allowances.
-London apprenticeships typically pay 10-20% more than equivalent positions elsewhere.
+These are the agreed minimums.
+Larger employers — particularly those in the industrial, utilities, and infrastructure sectors — often pay above them and may provide additional benefits such as a company vehicle, funded training materials, and tool allowances.
+The apprentice element of the current deal also carries agreed increases of 2% in January 2027 and 3% in January 2028.

 While apprentice pay may seem modest compared to other career paths, the long-term earning potential makes it a strong investment.
 A newly qualified electrician immediately earns £28,000-£35,000, and within a few years of building experience, earnings of £40,000+ are realistic.
 Unlike university graduates who may carry £50,000+ in student debt, electrical apprentices earn while they learn and qualify debt-free with a trade that is always in demand.
 For a complete breakdown of the apprenticeship route, see our how to become an electrician guide.